 - Interest coverage (earnings before interest and taxes ÷ interest expense).
 This measures your ability to pay interest expense from the cash you generate.
 A value less than 1.5 is cause for concern to lenders.

 The final part of the financial analysis is to establish a proper basis for comparison, so you can determine if performance is aligned with appropriate benchmarks.
 This works for each data point individually as well as for your overall financial condition.

 The first basis is your company’s past, to determine if your financial condition is improving or worsening.
-Typically, the past three years of performance is sufficient, but if access to older data is available, you should use that as well.
-Looking at your past and present financial condition also helps you spot trends.
+Typically, the past three years of performance is sufficient, but if access to older data is available, you should consider including that as well.
+Looking at your past and present financial condition may also help you spot trends.
 If, for example, liquidity has decreased consistently, you can make changes.

 The second basis is your direct competitors.
 This can provide an important reality check.
-Having revenue growth of 10 percent annually may sound good, but if competitors are growing at 25 percent, it highlights underperformance.
+Having revenue growth of 10 percent annually may sound good, but if competitors are growing at 25 percent, you may be underperforming.